MWod/AortaSeg_2024/README.md

 # Technical description

-The technical description of the proposed method will be available at" [Link](TODO)
+The technical description of the proposed method is available at: [Link](TODO)